Client class#

 adduser(newuser[, password, superuser])

-Adds a user to the subscriber.
+Adds a user to the server.

 deluser(user)

-Deletes a user from the subscriber.
+Deletes a user from the server.

 listusers([username])

-Lists the users in the subscriber.
+Lists the users in the server.

 Constructor#